64kramsystem/qemu-pinning/README.md

 The reference patched tree is the `pinning_release` tag, which contains the patch and the latest QEMU release version, patched and compiled.

 Previous release versions, patched and compiled, are in the `v<versions>-pinning` branches.

+The latest patch version (applied to the latest QEMU release version) is always the `pinning_release~` commit, so it can be displayed:

+- from the commandline: `git show pinning_release~`
+- from the github web interface: `https://github.com/saveriomiroddi/qemu-pinning/commit/pinning_release~`

+Other patch versions can bee displayed using the version tag reference, e.g. `v2.9.1-pinning~`

 ## Why not libvirt?